janpauldahlke/react_tdd/README.md

 - using react-bootstrap for styling convinience
 - make sure to have latest react && react-dom
 - ```npm install react react-dom```
+- i removed verything from /src to start from scratch